 Before you use VoIP services, you should first understand the security risks associated with these online phone calls.
-First and most important is that the internet is an inherently unsafe place.
-If your VoIP traffic is unencrypted, hackers, identity thieves and other criminals can find the data you are sending out and view it as it travels to its target.
-They can also grab important information that will allow them access into your accounts or device.
+The first and most important is that the internet is an inherently unsafe place.
+If your VoIP traffic is unencrypted, hackers, identity thieves, and other criminals can find the data you are sending out and view it as it travels to its target.
+They can also grab important information that will allow them access to your accounts or device.

 If you wish to use VoIP, you need to understand these security risks and take precautions, such as those discussed below.

 The VoIP is only as secure as the device on which it is used.
 If a device lacks any real-time security protocols, such as a firewall or a VPN, then using a VoIP is not wise.
 Before you even install this technology on any of your devices, you should ensure that you have a security package already in place that will keep the data you send and receive secure.
 Just remember that all vulnerabilities that already exist within your security protocols are going to be more easily exploited with a VoIP.

 Beyond the device itself, however, the service that hosts the VoIP could be subject to vulnerabilities.
 For example, the company may record all or some phone calls made using their VoIP or collect a log of when and to whom calls were made.
 If there is any data collection, you should make sure you know about this before signing up.
 Further, if data is being collected, you need to also verify that there are sufficient protocols put into place to protect that data wherever it is being housed.
 Ask these questions before choosing a VoIP provider: